 During the Track Record Period, we obtained approximately all of our bare shell fit-out, restacking and reinstatement projects through a competitive tender process and the revenue is non-recurring in nature.
 The growth of our business depends on our ability to win the tender that we submit.
 For the two years ended March 31, 2016 and 2017 and the three months ended June 30, 2017, our tender success rate was approximately 52.2%, 62.7% and 65.2%, respectively.
 Our clients mix differs from year to year and our major clients for any particular year usually account for a significant portion of our revenue.
 For the two years ended March 31, 2016 and 2017 and the three months ended June 30, 2017, our largest client of each of the Track Record Period accounted for approximately 17.9%, 23.3% and 26.5% of our total revenue, respectively.
-For the same period, our top five clients of each of the Track Record Period accounted for approximately 53.9%, 54.9% and 66.3% of our total revenue, respectively.
-Our existing clients are not under any contractual obligation to give us first right for any future projects.
+For the same period, our top five clients of each of the Track Record Period accounted for approximately 17.9%, 23.3% and 26.5% of our existing clients are not under any contractual obligation to give us first right for any future projects.
 In addition, our existing clients are not obliged to enter into contracts with us or engage our services for their subsequent projects and we need to undergo tender process again in order to be awarded future projects.
 We cannot assure you that we will be successful in our future tender with new clients.